emqx/emqx/apps/emqx_gateway/src/coap/README.md

 ### Heartbeat

-The Coap client can maintain the "connection" with the server through the heartbeat (regardless of whether it is authenticated or not), so that the server will not release related resources
-Method : PUT
+The Coap client can maintain the "connection" with the server through the heartbeat, regardless of whether it is authenticated or not, so that the server will not release related resources Method : PUT
-URI Schema: mqtt/{+topic}{?q\*}
+URI Schema: mqtt/connection{?q\*}
 q\*:

--   clientId if authenticated
+-   clientid if authenticated
 -   token if authenticated

 Response: